 Meet the Project FIND Team

-Part of that expert training is our Project FIND trainings—Forensic Interviewing for Individuals with Disabilities—which was developed by a coalition of stakeholders and a team of experts.
-The coalition includes:
+Project FIND trainings—Forensic Interviewing for Individuals with Disabilities—were developed by a coalition of stakeholders and a team of experts.
+The coalition included:

 - Advocacy & Protective Services Inc.